 Photo: Mike Marlowe - http://mikemarlowe.com/

 Meghalaya translates to "the abode of clouds" in Sanskrit, and the state in northeastern India certainly lives up to it’s name.
 The War-Khasis tribe in Cherrapunji have been literally growing living bridges by coaxing tree roots over the region’s abundant rivers for generations.
-The uber-sustainable practice evolved as an ingenious solution to combat torrential monsoonal downpours in what is known as one of the wettest places on Earth.
+The sustainable practice evolved as an ingenious solution to combat torrential monsoonal downpours in what is known as one of the wettest places on earth.
 Bridges can take decades to complete, though the method the Khasi people use allows the bridges to carry the weight of up to 50 people at one time when grown to maturity!
-If the Taj Mahal is a coveted sight thanks to marvelous architecture, why shouldn't living bridges built in the clouds be appreciated for the same reason?
+If the Taj Mahal is a coveted sight thanks to marvelous architecture, why shouldn't living bridges built in the clouds be appreciated for the same reason on trips to India?

 4. Spend time with a local tribe in Africa

 When most people think of Africa it conjurs up images of rugged safaris in the serengeti, which we love!
 Getting to know local tribespeople for a true taste of traditional Tanzanian culture can be an unforgettable experience as well though.
 Why not do both on a trip to Tanzania?
 Exchange stories and customs around the campfire with the Chagga, Maasai, Hadzabe, and Datoga villages of Northern Tanzania.
-If this isn't on your bucket list, it should be.
+If African safari tours aren't on your bucket list, they should be.

 5. Hike the Inca Trail to Machu Picchu